 Any time that a ghost catches your PacBot, your team will be deducted one life.
 At the end of each life, a “pause” signal will be sent out to your PacBot.
 Your PacBot must stop all autonomous movement at this time.
 The ghosts will also enter standby mode and will return to their home position.

 The team that has the most points after losing their three lives wins the competition.
 The dots do not reappear when your PacBot loses a life; upon consumption, the dots vanish for the remainder of the game.
 The game ends when a team has lost all of their three lives or has collected all of the dots on the board.
+There are no additional levels beyond the first one.
 If it should be the case that the 20 second timer from a special dot still has remaining time when all the dots have been consumed, the game will end.
 Should two or more teams end the game by collecting all of the dots on the board, the winner will first be decided by the number of points, then by the number of lives left, then by the time taken to do so.

 All the code that we will run on our arena system (base game code, visualization code and computer vision code) is open source and can be accessed with instructions here.